 1. On the New / Edit Form, go to the bottom and select Preview.
 (The preview requires a name for the web to lead form, so make sure you put a test one in.
 You may wish to remove this web to lead form later on though.)

-2. Click the Gear and select Customize.
+2. Customize this Preview screen.
 You will be prompted to copy the screen, so do so.

 4. Drag into this new row a new section.
 Call it "SectionAppointment" and set its Left and Right Padding to None.